wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 4.1.1 =
+Fix some additional CSS issues.

+= 4.1 =
+Reported issue was fixed.
+Also, some CSS issues in the admin were fixed.

 = 4.0 =
 * Major update to remove bugs and patch security issues